Carnivora: Classification of the extant carnivorans

 Since then, however, the methods in which mammalogists use to assess the phylogenetic relationships among the carnivoran families has been improved with using more complicated and intensive incorporation of genetics, morphology and the fossil record.
-Research into Carnivora phylogeny since 1945 has found Fisspedia to be paraphyletic in respect to Pinnipedia, with pinnipeds being either more closely related to bears or to weasels.
+Research into Carnivora phylogeny since 1945 has found Fissipedia to be paraphyletic in respect to Pinnipedia, with pinnipeds being either more closely related to bears or to weasels.
 The small carnivoran families Viverridae, Procyonidae, and Mustelidae have been found to be polyphyletic: